iamseb4s/heartbeat-monitor/README.md

 ### Health Status Payload

 In each cycle, the agent constructs a JSON payload summarizing the health status of the services and sends it to the `HEARTBEAT_URL`.
+The payload now includes rich states for advanced worker-side processing.

 * **Payload Structure:**